As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 Ålesund

-Climb the 418 steps to the viewpoint of Mount Aksla for breathtaking views of the archipelago.
-The Atlantic Sea Park, one of Northern Europe’s largest saltwater aquariums, is also worth a visit.
+You should climb the 418 steps to the viewpoint of Mount Aksla for breathtaking views of the archipelago and visit the Atlantic Sea Park, one of Northern Europe’s largest saltwater aquariums.

 Medieval Capital Trondheim

-Norway’s third-largest city and former capital, Trondheim, boasts the impressive Nidaros Cathedral and charming wooden architecture.
+Further north, Norway’s third-largest city and former capital, Trondheim, is home to the impressive Nidaros Cathedral and charming old wooden town architecture.

-The town’s medieval name was Nidaros, and back then, it was also an important end-point for several pilgrim journeys called Olavsleden.
+The town’s medieval name was Nidaros (hence, the cathedral), and back then, it was also an important end-point for several pilgrim journeys called Olavsleden.

 Explore the trendy Bakklandet neighborhood with its colorful wooden houses, or visit the Ringve Museum, Norway’s national museum of music and musical instruments.